YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 * This script must run as root.

 :code:`ydbinstall` / :code:`ydbinstall.sh` creates :code:`usr/share/pkgconfig` (the directory where :code:`pkg-config` by default tracks packages) if it does not exist.
 Note that this was added effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_.

+When the script installs a plugin, it records a 1-line summary of the last commit for that plugin, including the hash and a summary of the commit in the :code:`$ydb_dist/plugin/version` directory.
+Since plugins are `continuously released <https://yottadb.com/yottadb-continuous-integration-continuous-delivery/>`_, this makes it easier to identify the exact commit of an installed plugin.

 ++++++++
 Examples